justinfrevert/Runtime-Contract-Interactions/README.md

 ## Motivation

+Sharing Substrate runtime functionality with ink! smart contracts is a powerful feature.
+Chains with unique runtime functionality can create rich application developer ecosystems by exposing choice pieces of their runtime.
+The inverse interaction of runtime to ink! smart contract calls may be similarly valuable.
+Runtime logic can query or set important context information at the smart contracts level.

-Examples of contract-to-runtime interactions are asked about in the context of Substrate support. `Chain extensions` are recommended for this case, and there are [several examples of them available](https://paritytech.github.io/ink-docs/macros-attributes/chain-extension).
-An example repository demonstrating chain extensions as well as pallet-to-contract calls has not been developed in a recent Substrate version.
+Both of the types of interactions described above are asked about in the context of support, and a recent example demonstrating how to perform these interactions has not been developed.
+This project demonstrates through example how to perform interactions in both directions, through an extrinsic call, and an ink! chain extension.

 ## Prerequisites